Laboratory flammability test – flammability standards for clothing

 This is particularly true in the United States, where stringent regulations against the sale and distribution of highly flammable fabrics began developing with the establishment of The Flammable Fabrics Act of 1953.
 This act was developed as a response to multiple cases of serious injuries and deaths resulting from burns connected to garments made from high-pile rayon.
 In 1972, enforcement of this act was given to the Consumer Product Safety Commission (CPSC).

-Classifying flammability in fabrics
+Classifying Flammability in Fabrics

 In accordance with the Code of Federal Regulations (CFR), a simple “Class 1 to 3” flammability grade is given to all textile fabrics: